Personalized Ezra Storybook — Make His the Hero

 Can I create multiple stories for Ezra with different themes?

 Absolutely!
 Many families create a collection of stories for Ezra, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Ezra experience being the hero in new ways, which is wonderful for a child with helpful qualities.
+Each story lets Ezra experience being the hero in new ways, which is great for a child with helpful qualities.

 Can I add Ezra's photo to the storybook?